ajkroeg/CollateralDamage/README.md

 `DoWarCrimes` - bool. if true, player well get <i>paid</i> for destroying non-objective buildings > DestructionThreshold.
 If no buildings are destroyed, player will pay fee equal to per-building bonus x DestructionThreshold.
 If false, player will have to pay fee for each building destroyed > DestructionThreshold.

 `DestructionThreshold` - int.
 As described above, threshold of buildings destroyed after which bonuses/fees will be assessed.

+`DestructionCap` - int.
+As descripbed above, should be set to some value > DestructionThreshold to define an upper limit for penalties/bonuses.
+0 = no cap.

 `CBillResultOverride` - float. if != 0, will override the per-building bonus/fee calculations with this value. if 0, fee/bonus will follow same formula as random objective: `(SizeFactor + FlatRate + ContractPayFactor) x # destroyed > threshold` for fees and `(FlatRate + ContractPayFactor) x # destroyed > threshold` for WarCrimes.

 `EmployerRepResult` and `TargetRepResult` - floats.
 Per-building reputation change for both employer and target for each building destroyed > threshold.
 Sign of values is always respected <i>except</i> when no buildings are destroyed.
 In this case, if DoWarCrimes = false, both are forced positive and player gets reputation bonus of `RepResult x threshold` with employer and target.
 If DoWarCrimes = true and no buildings are destroyed, player gets reputation bonus with target and reputation penalty with employer.